 • fear of light appears;

-• hardening of the occipital muscles;
+• stiffening of the neck muscles;

 • severe, sometimes unbearable, headache;